Editorial advisory

 Water Verdict

-Clark County receives a below-average water quality assessment with a grade of C and a score of 51.8 out of 100.
+Clark County, Arkansas receives a below-average water quality assessment with a grade of C and a score of 51.8 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments cover 169 water bodies in the county's watershed, with 17.2% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Clark County has recorded 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Clark County, Arkansas show 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 14.0 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 3,261 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance